-Ignite Deadline: Now Closed Create Deadline: 11 November (Opening Soon!)
+Ignite Deadline: Now Closed Create Deadline: 11 November (Now Open!)

 It is creators who tell the stories of our nation.
 The Copyright Agency’s Cultural Fund provides grants for Australia’s writers and visual artists to keep on telling our stories – delighting, challenging and engaging us with our history and helping us to imagine our future.